chauff/cse1500-web-transcripts/Lecture-5.md

 7. Give three examples of pseudo-classes.

-8. Explain how data can be stored in CSS.
+8. Explain how data can be stored in CSS and what the advantages/disadvantages are.

+9. Explain the difference between CSS animations and transitions.